KoaichGet Koaich →

 Server-side enforcement (without server-side reading)

-Per-tier limits — messages per day, external recipients per day, attachment size — are enforced at the database trigger level, not just in the client.
+Account-level quotas — messages per day, external recipients per day, attachment size — are enforced at the database trigger level, not just in the client.
 A modified mobile build can't bypass them.
 The server enforces policy without ever decrypting content.

 § 6